ini17/Micro-expression-recognition-by-fusing-Action-Unit-detection-and-spatio-temporal-features/README.md

 ## Introduction

-This zip package contains all the code needed to reproduce the results of this paper - "Micro-expression Recognition by Fusing AU Detection and Spatio-temporal Features" - [[paper]](https://ieeexplore.ieee.org/abstract/document/10446702).
+This repo contains all the code needed to reproduce the results of this paper - "Micro-expression Recognition by Fusing AU Detection and Spatio-temporal Features" - [[paper]](https://ieeexplore.ieee.org/abstract/document/10446702).
 It mainly includes two parts of code, one is Matlab code, and the other is Python code.

 ## Installation for Python